anhtudo1209/Code-Battle-Arena/backend/exercises/067-search-in-infinite-array/problem.md

 # Search in Infinite Sorted Array

-Given a sorted array that is infinitely large (you cannot use size()), find the index of a target element.
+Given a sorted array that is finitely large, find the index of a target element.
 If not present, return -1.

 ## Input
-An sorted array that is infinitely large
+An sorted array that is finitely large

 ## Output
 Find the index of a target element.
 If not present, return -1.